luissimas/zettelkasten/Notes/Resume.md

 ## Back-end developer, Liven Tech (2022-2024)

-Liven is a software house in São Carlos, Brasil.
+Liven is a software house in São Carlos, Brazil.
 Their clients range from startups to big companies in a variety of domains.

 As a back-end developer at Liven I've started working mostly in the development of **REST APIs** in Node.js using Typescript and Clean Architecture.
 I also did a lot of work on **telecom platforms** in both Python and Node.js.
 It was here that I discovered that I really liked working with **infrastructure and application monitoring**, using mostly Prometheus and Grafana.
 Besides that, I did some work on **load testing** with Grafana K6 and optimizing performance in Python applications.